Ferragosto: origins, history and traditions of this typically Italian holiday. Discover with us how it is celebrated in Italy and why.

 The feast was part of the period of the festivities dedicated to Conso, god of the earth and fertility, and was called with the aim of ensuring an adequate rest after the efforts made in the previous weeks of work.
 On the feast day, horse races were organized throughout the empire.

 The date of the ancient Ferragosto was August 1st.
-It was the Catholic Church that moved the date to the 15th, in order to make Ferragosto coincide with the religious celebration for the Assumption of Mary.
+It was the Catholic Church that moved the date to the 15th, in order to make Ferragosto coincide with the religious celebration for the Assumption of Mary who died and was reborn on this day, being received into heaven.

 Ferragosto today: traditions and celebrations

 Today the Ferragosto is an occasion for celebrations throughout Italy.
-Religious ceremonies dedicated to the Assumption of Mary, such as the procession of the Vara di Messina, a votive chariot dedicated to Our Lady of the Assumption, are held throughout the territory of the Belpaese.
+Religious ceremonies dedicated to the Assumption of Mary, are held throughout the territory of the Belpaese.
+An example, is the procession of the Vara di Messina, in which a votive chariot dedicated to Our Lady of the Assumption is pulled through the city by 600 marksmen.

 Other traditions include competitions of various kinds, such as the Palio dell'Assunta of August 16th in Siena, or the Palio marinardo dell'Argentario of Porto Santo Stefano.